Cleansing Jewel: A Neural Spelling Correction Model Built On Google OCR-ed Tibetan Manuscripts: Analysis and Discussion

 \subsection{Visualizing Erroneous Tokens}

-To identify the recurring patterns and systematic errors in the model, we visualized and analyzed: 1) tokens that the model generally succeeds to correct (Figure. \ref{fig:subfig:4a}); 2) tokens that the model generally fails to correct (Figure. \ref{fig:subfig:4b}).
+To identify the recurring patterns and systematic errors in the model, we visualized and analyzed: 1) tokens that the model generally succeeds in correcting (Figure. \ref{fig:4a}); 2) tokens that the model generally fails to correct (Figure. \ref{fig:4b}).

-Figure. \ref{fig:subfig:4a} shows tokens that the model generally \emph{succeeds} to correct, among which are non-Tibetan alphabets and symbols, such as ``y'', ``7'', and ``@''.
+Figure. \ref{fig:4a} shows tokens that the model generally \emph{succeeds} to correct, among which are non-Tibetan alphabets and symbols, such as ``y'', ``7'', and ``@''.
 These tokens are so distinct from Tibetan alphabets that the model can easily pick up and edit these tokens.
-On the other hand, the model \emph{cannot} easily recognize and successfully edit Tibetan alphabets, such as `` '', `` '', and `` '' shown in Figure. \ref{fig:subfig:4b}.
+On the other hand, the model \emph{cannot} easily recognize and successfully edit Tibetan alphabets, such as `` '', `` '', and `` '' shown in Figure. \ref{fig:4b}.
 There are several factors that contribute to this type of error.
 First, `` '', `` '', and `` '' are the most common Tibetan alphabets that they can combine with many other alphabets to make a meaningful word.
-In a test sentence, the model fails to correct `` '' to `` '', in which it fails to correct `` '' to `` '', because both spellings are legitimate.
+In a test sentence, the model fails to correct `` '' to `` '', in which it fails to correct `` '' to `` '' because both spellings are legitimate.
 The former means ``sanction'' and the latter means ``cleverness''.
 The former is a wrong word because it does not fit in the sentence's context.
-Second, compared to the general BPE tokenizer vocabulary size of 3000-5000 for an English corpus, our best model has a tokenizer vocab size of 500.
-Such a small vocab size results in that our model cannot capture good contextual meaning between words.
+Second, compared to the general BPE tokenizer vocabulary size of 3000-5000 for an English corpus, our best model has a tokenizer vocabulary size of 500.
+Such a small vocabulary size results in that our model cannot capture good contextual meaning between words.
 The Attention analysis in the following section also demonstrates the same weakness in our model.